 MORE AUDIO CLIPS:

-Here is a set of brief audio highlights, totaling around 6 minutes, from interviews conducted by student reporters.
-We found a wide range of opinions about vaccine efficacy, availability and acceptance in six locations we canvassed: Berkeley, CA; Marion County, FL; Randolph County, MO; Brooklyn and Harlem in New York; Macon, GA; and Orange County, CA.
+Interviews were conducted by student reporters in Berkeley, CA; Marion County, FL; Randolph County, MO; Brooklyn and Harlem in New York; Macon, GA; and Orange County, CA. We found a wide range of opinions about vaccine efficacy, availability and acceptance:

 - The three edited montages below show the differences between locations.
 The first location, Moberly, MO, does not have a mask mandate:

 - By contrast, those we spoke to in New York’s Brooklyn and Harlem were in agreement that mask mandates work and vaccines are a good thing, but they had critiques of how the vaccines were being rolled out.

 - The third edited clips are from the wealthy suburb of Orange County in Southern CA. Their residents were decidedly mixed on whether they wanted to be vaccinated, as represented here:

 The News Ambassadors project originates in prestigious journalism schools and organizations in a range of locations.
 Teams of student reporters will engage with community members to surface their own locality’s views on contentious issues.
 And they will work collaboratively with other students from different backgrounds, to answer each community’s questions about the ‘other.’
 The products of their reporting will be broadcast locally and possibly nationally, and be widely disseminated online.